-The regulations provide opportunity for states and tribes to engage in productive, mutually agreeable approaches to land use planning.
+States and tribes engage in productive, mutually agreeable approaches to land use planning.
 State and local governments have an opportunity to engage in constructive dialogue with tribes, taking into account the tribes' history of land loss and the most sensible and mutually agreeable options for restoring tribal lands.
 In most cases, a very small "tax loss" is a minimal tradeoff for the development of schools, housing, health care clinics, and economic development ventures that will benefit surrounding communities as well as the tribe.